 Unusual or unique meat and fish ingredients such as Kangaroo are a perfect example of this.
-While there is no guarantee that the dog will react well to the unique ingredient it does give them better odds.
+While there is no guarantee that the dog will react well to the unique ingredient, it does give them better odds.

-This approach allows dog owners to narrow down which ingredients are causing their dogs issues and then provide them with a formula that lacks these.
+This approach allows dog owners to narrow down which ingredients are causing their dogs issues and then provide them with a formula that lacks these ingredients.
 This approach can take time and multiple limited ingredient formulas to perfect, so patience is vital.

 Kangaroo Meat Nutrition

-Kangaroo meat contains very low levels of fat when compared to other meat and fish ingredients commonly used in dog food.
+Kangaroo meat contains very low-fat levels compared to other meat and fish ingredients commonly used in dog food.
 While it is true that dogs can and should consume a healthy portion of fat, some dogs will benefit from lower levels.

 We are big fans of dog food recipes that contain high levels of these fatty acids and for a good reason.
 They can provide a range of health benefits and improve bodily systems such as the heart, brain, and skin.

 Due to containing a meager portion of fat, Kangaroo meat is one of the densest sources of protein of any meat used in dog food.

-Iron is essential because it is required to produce red blood cells.
-A lack of iron in dogs or humans diet can have serious health consequences.
+Iron is essential because it is required to produce red blood cells, and a lack of iron in dogs or a human’s diet can have serious health consequences.
 Zinc is vital for healing wounds and maintaining a healthy immune system.

-Vitamin B12 is also needed to maintain healthy blood as well as being critical in nerve function while Vitamin B6 is important to help release energy from the protein that dogs consume.
+Vitamin B12 is also needed to maintain healthy blood as well as being critical in nerve function, while Vitamin B6 is important to help release energy from the protein that dogs consume.

 Other Benefits To Kangaroo Meat

-This lack of farming means that Kangaroos should enjoy a high quality of life and not have to endure cruel or inhumane conditions that many other animals do.
+This lack of farming means that Kangaroos should enjoy a high quality of life and not have to endure the cruel or inhumane conditions that many other animals do during their short lives.